Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowflake_sql_api/getting_started_snowflake_sql_api.md

 In the request URL, you can also set query parameters to:

 - Execute the statement asynchronously: `async=true`
-- Paginate the results: `?pageSize=10`

-For the [body of the request](https://docs.snowflake.com/en/LIMITEDACCESS/sql-api-reference.html#label-sql-api-reference-post-statements-request-body), set the following fields:
+For the [body of the request](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#body-of-the-post-request-to-api-v2-statements), set the following fields:

 - Set the `statement` field to the SQL statement that you want to execute.